-- For cold temperature advection, the weighted mean moisture uptake time is 37 [26,48] h (the numbers in the brackets denote the [25%,75%] percentile range) before the air parcels arrived at the measurement site (Fig. 10e).
-The air parcels enter the cold sector 49 [31,91] h before arrival and, thus, the bulk of the moisture of the cold air is taken up in or shortly before entering the cold sector.
-After the uptake, small changes in δ2H, δ18O and d between the moisture source and the arrival are seen (Fig. 10a), suggesting that other post-evaporation processes such as cloud formation or interaction with precipitation have a limited impact on the observed isotopic composition at the ship location. δ2H, and to a smaller extent δ18O, show a weak increase from the moisture source until arrival (Fig. 10b,c), while the air moves equatorwards (Fig. 10d and the cold temperature advection trajectories in Fig. 4).
-This isotopic enrichment might be due to the weaker equilibrium fractionation at higher SST closer to - seen between the minimum q along the 7-day backward trajectories, which has a median value of 1.3 g kg-1, and the moisture source, where q has a median value of 2.7 g kg-1, showing how strongly the advected SWI signal in the MBL water vapour is changed by the moisture uptake.
+For cold temperature advection, the weighted mean moisture uptake time is 37 [26, 48] h (the numbers in the brackets denote the [25 %, 75 %] percentile range) before the air parcels arrived at the measurement site (Fig. 10e).
+The air parcels enter the cold sector 49 [31, 91] h before arrival, and, thus, the bulk of the moisture of the cold air is taken up in or shortly before entering the cold sector.
+After the uptake, small changes in δ^2 H, δ^{18} O and d between the moisture source and the arrival are seen (Fig. 10a), suggesting that other post-evaporation processes such as cloud formation or interaction with precipitation have a limited impact on the observed isotopic composition at the ship location. δ^2 H and to a smaller extent δ^{18} O show a weak increase from the moisture source until arrival (Fig. 10b, c), while the air moves equatorwards (Fig. 10d and the cold temperature advection trajectories in Fig. 4).
+This isotopic enrichment might be due to the weaker equilibrium fractionation at higher SST closer to the arrival, which leads to higher δ^{18} O and δ^{2} H in the evaporated water vapour.
+A much stronger increase in δ^2 H and δ^{18} O is seen between the minimum q along the 7 d backward trajectories, which has a median value of 1.3 g kg^{-1} , and the moisture source, where q has a median value of $2.7 \,\mathrm{g \, kg^{-1}}$, showing how strongly the advected SWI signal in the MBL water vapour is changed by the moisture uptake.
 A similar median d can be observed at the minimum q, the moisture source location and at the ship's position, while the moisture source location shows a wider interquartile range than the other two locations along the trajectories.
-The higher variability in d at the moisture source compared to the location of minimum q could be caused by the large variability in ocean evaporation and air temperature at the moisture source locations for water vapour arriving along the the arrival, which leads to higher δ^{18} O and δ^{2} H in the evaporated water vapour.
-A much stronger increase in δ^{2} H and δ^{18} O is

-495 ACE track (not shown).
+The higher variability in d at the moisture source compared to the location of minimum q could be caused by the large variability in ocean evaporation and air temperature at the moisture source locations for water vapour arriving along the ACE track (not shown).
 Furthermore, d at the moisture source is the median of the weighted mean conditions of all moisture uptakes, which can spread over a large region.
-This leads to a wider distribution of d at the moisture source then for d along the ACE track.
+This leads to a wider distribution of d at the moisture source than for d along the ACE track.
 Overall, the isotopic composition of water vapour in the cold sector is strongly affected by the moisture uptake within the sector, which overwrites the advected SWI signal.

-To better understand these changes between the isotopic composition at the moisture source and the point of measurement, the b) Temporal evolution of SWI signals along cold advection trajectories

-500 temporal evolution of the isotopic composition and other environmental variables are analysed along the backward trajectories for the 4 days before arrival.
+To better understand these changes between the isotopic composition at the moisture source and the point of measurement, the temporal evolution of the isotopic composition and other environmental variables are analysed along the backward trajectories for the 4 d before arrival.